mohamedamr241/Weather-Journal-App/README.md

 second, I separated app.js file into thee frunction, first one is to fetch the weather data from the url which contain the zipCode of the place and the APIkey and then store the temperature in a variable
 ,second one is a function post the data to the server and recieve it back after storing it at the end point and then the final function is to show the data required to our page where we get the data we need from the server and then show the date, the temperature and the feeling in the webpage.

-finally, I hope that I hav achieved all the requirements for the project.